 Why should you take alcohol with antibiotics if you understand that it will cause these symptoms?
 The best thing to do is to avoid alcohol until when you are through with your prescription or rather dosage.
-It is also important that you take heed of alcoholdetoxmagazine.com drinking while on antibiotics article.
+It is also important that you take heed of alcoholdetoxmagazine.com alcohol with antibiotics article.

 It is also wise to also add some days after completing your dosage before you take the first sip of the antibiotics because it may still be in your blood stream.

-There are still more antibiotics that does not go well with alcohol intake.
-If you using any of the below antibiotics, don’t drink.
+There are still more antibiotics that do not go well with alcohol intake.
+If you are using any of the below antibiotics, don’t drink.

-- Erythromycin: It is known that if you combine erythromycin and alcohol, the purpose meant for this antibiotic will take long to be realized.
+- Erythromycin: It is known that if you combine erythromycin and alcohol, the purpose meant for this antibiotic will take longer to be realized.